meca1/fuse-stock-trading-service/README.md

 A serverless application for stock trading built with AWS Lambda, PostgreSQL, and DynamoDB.

+## Documentation

+For detailed technical documentation, architecture decisions, and implementation details, please refer to the [Technical Report](REPORT.md).
+The report includes:
+- Architecture overview and diagrams
+- Key technical decisions and their rationale
+- Implementation challenges and solutions
+- Security implementation details
+- Deployment approach
+- Detailed endpoint sequence diagrams

 ## Prerequisites

 - Node.js 18 or higher